Erasmusdev/WindowsPurgeMaster/ReadMe.md

 - Github: https://github.com/Flockers-Design/WindowsPurgeMaster

-## Known Bugs
+## FIXES:

-Empty Recycle Bin is currently not working !
+- Empty Recycle Bin not working
+-fixed some bugs in the auto clean option

+## CHANGES:
+-The program now uses Powerschell by default instead of CMD this is done to fix some restrictions with CDM